Have you ever thought of the following questions?

-Furthermore, with regards to the mechanism of the future prediction by second sight, Onisaburo explained as follows:
+Furthermore, with regards to the mechanism of the future prediction of a psychic with second sight, Onisaburo explained as follows.

-There is no sense of time in the spirit world, because it is beyond the time and space.
+There is no sense of time in the spirit world, because it is the world beyond the time and space.

 Therefore, an event, which I saw in the spirit world with second sight, may appear a few days later, 10 years later, or several hundred years later in the real world.

-According to Onisaburo, there are no time and space in the spirit world.
+According to Onisaburo, there is no time and space in the spirit world.

-However, this is not an Onisaburo's personal opinion, but a thought peculiar to Shinto philosophy.
+Interestingly, this is not an Onisaburo’s personal opinion, but a philosophy peculiar to Japanese Shinto.

 A Modern Explanation of the Relation Between the Real World and the Spirit World

-From a modern point of view, Onisaburo’s idea about the relation between the real world and the spirit world can be explained as follows.
+From a modern point of view, Onisaburo’s philosophy about the relation between the real world and the spirit world can be explained as follows.

 In this explanation, assume that the spirit world corresponds to a cloud database and the real world corresponds to a monitor.

-An image on the monitor is displayed based on the data in the cloud database.
+An image on the monitor is displayed based on the data of the cloud database.

-In contrast, the data in the cloud database do not have such a specific relation of time and space, as shown in the following figure.
+However, the data of the cloud database do not have such a specific relation of time and space, as shown in the following figure.